 In one of the letters signed by Karl Levin, chairman of the commission, and John McCain, the oldest member of the Senate commission from the minority party, politicians expressed frank dissatisfaction with the increase in financial costs of the F-35 Joint Strike Fighter (JSF) program, officially launched in 1996, and they demanded to make final calculations in order to stop work on the program in case of unreasonable high cost of aircraft.

-The F-35 Lightning II is a low-profile, promising 5 generation fighter-bomber, created by the American company Lockheed Martin Aeronautics Company and presented in three versions: for the US Air Force - the ground-based fighter - CTOL, for the US Marine Corps - fighter with vertical landing and short takeoff - STOVL, for the Royal Navy of Britain and the US Navy - carrier-based fighter - CV.
+F-35 Lightning II is a 5-generation subtle, promising fighter-bomber created by the American company Lockheed Martin Aeronautics Company and presented in three versions: for the US Air Force - ground-based fighter - CTOL, for the American Marine Corps - fighter with vertical landing and short take-off - STOVL, for the Royal fleet Britain and the United States Navy - carrier based fighter - CV.

 According to most experts, the aircraft does not meet the large number of requirements for the 5 generation fighter and is nothing more than the 4 + generation fighter due to the lack of ability to fly at supersonic speed without the use of an afterburner, relatively high ESR, low thrust ratio, and low survivability and lack of necessary maneuverability.
 To develop this aircraft for April 2011, more than $ 56 billion has already been spent.